SoftwareAG/cumulocity-examples/hello-world-notification-microservice/README.md

 ### Instructions
 1. Creating a test user
     - From the Application Switcher select Administration
-    - In the Navigation pane expand Accounts and go to 'Users'
+    - In the Navigation pane expand Accounts and go to Users
     - Click on 'Add user', fill in the form for the new user, untick "Send password reset link as email" and provide a password
     - Click Save
     - Enable notification support:
         - Using Navigation pane go to Accounts and then Roles, click on "Add global role"
         - Name the role "Notifications" and from the list of permissions tick "Notification 2" in Admin column
         - click Save
         - go to Accounts then Users
         - in the list find the username created a few steps before and under "Global roles" open the dropdown
         - find and tick "Notifications" and click "Apply"
 2. Creating a test device
     - open the demo directory
     - edit the `measurements.py` script and provide the following credentials for your newly created user as well as the platform url: